Sodium–potassium alloy: Desiccant

 In contact with water, hydrogen is created.
 Hence, sodium–potassium alloys are used as desiccants in drying solvents prior to distillation.

 Hydraulic fluid

 Eutectic NaK (NaK-77, an alloy of 77% potassium and 23% sodium by mass) can be used as a hydraulic fluid in high-temperature and high-radiation environments, for temperature ranges of -12 to 760 C. Its bulk modulus at 538 C is 2.14 GPa, higher than of a hydraulic oil at room temperature.
 Its lubricity is poor, so positive-displacement pumps are unsuitable and centrifugal pumps have to be used.
 Addition of caesium shifts the useful temperature range to -71 to 704 C. NaK-77 was tested in hydraulic and fluidic systems for the Supersonic Low Altitude Missile.
 NaK may also be used to transmit forces inside high temperature pressure transducers as an alternative to mercury.

 Chemical methods

-NaK can be used as catalyst in some reactions, such as the production of ibuprofen.
+NaK can be used as catalyst in some reactions, such as isobutylbenzene, a precursor to ibuprofen.